Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 * Since clients usually require some time to download and process an [=MPD=] update, a service SHOULD NOT assume perfect update timing.

-* In addition to signaling that clients are expected to poll for regular [=MPD=] updates, a service MAY publish [[#inband|in-band events to update the MPD validity duration]] at moments of its choosing.
+* In addition to signaling that clients are expected to poll for regular [=MPD=] updates, a service MAY publish in-band events to update the MPD validity duration at moments of its choosing.

 This document also requires:
 * Clients SHOULD use `@id` to track [=period=], [=adaptation set=] and [=representation=] identity across MPD updates.